-Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents and short-term investments.
-The Company has most of its cash, cash equivalents and short-term investments at three accredited financial institutions in the United States and Ireland, in amounts that exceed federally insured limits.
+Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents.
+The Company has most of its cash and cash equivalents at three accredited financial institutions in the United States and Ireland, in amounts that exceed federally insured limits.
 The Company does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.